linyt66/triplet-based-lineage-reconstruction/README.md

 # Lineage Triplet Theory

+The analysis makes use of the Cassiopeia package for lineage tracing found here.

 This repository contains the code and simulation framework accompanying the manuscript:

 **Fundamental Limits on Phylogeny Inference from Single-Cell Lineage Tracing**